 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Before you can get any other items to automate your home, you have to have a smart home hub.
-Most people already know about two different smart home systems: Amazon Alexa and Siri.
-You will need to have at least one device that is capable of linking to these types of voice-activated programs.
+Before you can get other items to automate your home, you must have a smart home hub.
+Most people already know about two different smart home systems: Amazon Alexa and Siri, and you will need at least one device to link to these voice-activated programs.

 For the sake of this article, we’re going to stick to devices that are not currently considered part of a smart home hub like an Alexa Show.
-The most popular smart devices in Westchester are generally ones that help improve the ambiance or add subtle security upgrades to your home.
+The most popular smart devices in Westchester generally help improve the ambiance or add subtle security upgrades to your home.
 Some of the more popular ones include…

 Honestly, it doesn’t cost much money at all.
 On a technicality, having a smart home hub alone is enough to make your home a smart home.
-An Amazon Echo Dot can be as little as $29 or even less if you choose to get a used model.
-With that said, many homes end up getting heavily outfitted with brand-new items.
+An Amazon Echo Dot can be as little as $29 or even less if you get a used model.
+With that said, many homes get heavily outfitted with brand-new items.

 So while the entry price is low, it’s not unusual to hear of those homes with thousands of dollars worth of gear.

 I wish I could write a universal guide for this, partly because I would use it myself.
 However, each device will have a different way of linking it up to Alexa, Siri, or Google Home.
 You can usually find out how to do it by checking the online guide or referring to a YouTube video on the topic.